ljacqu/AuthMe_integration_demo/README.md

 - 1.1. and 1.2: see pom.xml and plugin.yml
 - 2.1: [AuthMeListener](https://github.com/ljacqu/AuthMe_integration_demo/blob/master/src/main/java/ch/jalu/authme/integrationdemo/listener/AuthMeListener.java)
   listens to AuthMe events.
-When a player wants to log in, there is a 10% chance that the login will request will not be granted (in `onPrelogin()`).
+When a player wants to log in, there is a 10% chance that the login request will not be granted (in `onPrelogin()`).
 Once a player has been logged in, the listener will make the player output a random greeting (in `onLogin()`).
 - 2.2: [AuthMeHook](https://github.com/ljacqu/AuthMe_integration_demo/blob/master/src/main/java/ch/jalu/authme/integrationdemo/service/AuthMeHook.java)